glazec/hexo-web-push-notification/README.md

 The webpushrKey and webpushrAuthToken can be found in Integration>REST API Keys.

 **notice**: The ask-for-notification prompt will not appear locally.
 This means you will not see any ask-for-notification prompt when running `hexo server`
+**update**: To reduce lighthouse report impact, no ask-for-notification prompt until scrolling the page.

 ## Customize
 You can customize how your ask-for-notification prompt look like in Setup>EditCustom Prompts.